 - Belly pain

-If you’re breastfeeding, your baby may react to something you’ve eaten.
-The best way to find out if this is the cause of your baby's diarrhea is to eliminate certain foods from your diet on a trial basis, with the help of your pediatrician.
-You’ll likely be advised to keep a food diary and note a pattern of behaviors when you consume certain foods.
-Often, you’ll have to forgo potential sensitivities for 2 weeks to see if they’re the culprit.
+If you’re breastfeeding, your little one’s diarrhea may be a reaction to something in your diet.
+Reach out to your pediatrician, who may suggest eliminating certain foods on a trial basis.
+You’ll likely be advised to keep a food diary and note your baby’s diaper habits when you consume certain foods.
+Often, you’ll have to forgo potential food sensitivities for two weeks to see if they’re the culprit.

 - Skin rashes

-It's important to talk to your baby's doctor if you're concerned that an allergy is causing your baby's diarrhea.
-Beyond an elimination diet, there are CMA tests for infants to help identify if dairy is the cause.
+It's important to talk to your baby's doctor if you're concerned that an allergy could be causing your baby's diarrhea.
+Your doctor may recommend a dairy-elimination diet and perform additional tests to help identify CMPA.